vasiliosnicholas/Agility/README.md

 **Agility** is a full-stack application that implements an agile framework for managing projects in an easy-to-use interface.
 Agility’s goal is to simplify the process of assigning, coordinating, and managing tasks across a project team, thereby reducing overhead for managers and project leaders.
 Its simplified, non-esoteric workflow helps newcomers to agile management benefit from a structured approach to product development without the complexity of traditional project-management tools.
 Agility was built with TypeScript, React, Vite, Node.js, Express, Bootstrap 5 / React-Bootstrap, Passport, and MongoDB.

+Use these credentials with our deployment to get an idea of what the project looks and functions like: user: manager pass: bb361234

 For our live demo, the database hosts sample project phases and tickets with mock data for certain fields.
 The seed tickets collection is composed of mock apparel/product-development style tasks.

 > _Login page of Agility._